aaronrancsik/prismedia/README.md

   prismedia_upload.py --version

 Options:
-  --name=NAME  Name of the video to upload. default to video file name -d, --description=STRING  Description of the video.
-  -t, --tags=STRING  Tags for the video. comma separated -c, --category=STRING Category for the videos, see below.
-Default to films --cca  License should be CreativeCommon Attribution (affects Youtube upload only) -h --help  Show this help.
+  --name=NAME  Name of the video to upload. [default: video filename] -d, --description=STRING  Description of the video. [default: default description] -t, --tags=STRING  Tags for the video. comma separated -c, --category=STRING  Category for the videos, see below. [ default: Films] --cca  License should be CreativeCommon Attribution (affects Youtube upload only) -p, --privacy=STRING Choose between public, unlisted or private. [default: private] -h --help  Show this help.
   --version  Show version.